palmenros/ceres/compiler/README.md

-# SLC Compiler
+# Ceres Compiler

-The SLC Compiler uses ANTLR4 as its lexer and parser generator.
+The Ceres Compiler uses ANTLR4 as its lexer and parser generator.
 It uses LLVM to generate code.
 It also uses CMake as its build system.

-## Prerrequisites
+## Prerequisites

-- `Java`: Java 11 or later needed.
+- `java`: Java 11 or later needed.
 - `compiler`: A C++17 compatible compiler.
 If using `g++` this means at least version 8 is required.
 - `llvm-dev`: LLVM 15 with static libraries and includes must be installed.
 - `git`